 A second and perhaps equally addicting source of peer group shifts during adolescence can be what teens commonly refer to as “drama.”
 This term refers to the highly compelling social chaos and relationship jockeying that typifies the interactions of many but not all friend groups during adolescence.

 Some drama is to be expected from time to time.
-But persistent social drama is most likely to occur in peer groups where there is an imbalance of power amongst the members.
-In said groups, we are likely to observe what author and educator Rosalind Wiseman, aptly refers to as one or two “queen bees” or “masterminds” whose opinions and wishes generally hold more weight than those of their peers.
+But persistent social drama is most likely to occur in peer groups with an imbalance of power among the members.
+In said groups, we will likely observe what author and educator Rosalind Wiseman aptly calls one or two “queen bees” or “masterminds” whose opinions and wishes generally hold more weight than their peers.

 The top dogs could have more social cache for any number of reasons, including but not limited to cool clothing, quick verbal wit, athleticism, early entry into the dating world, or even permissive parents whose failure to enforce rules permits these kids to take risks that would land their more closely-parented peers in hot water.
 Meanwhile, consciously or subconsciously, the less powerful group members are at the whims of the power kids.